 German Bunds turn flat after upbeat euro zone PMI

-LONDON Dec 16 (Reuters) - German Bunds pared an early rise on Monday after a survey showed euro zone private sector activity surpassed expectations in December, against a backdrop of investor caution ahead of the Federal Reserve's rate meeting this week.
+LONDON Dec 16 (Reuters) - German Bunds pared an early rise on Monday after a survey showed euro zone private sector activity surpassed expectations in December, although investors were cautious ahead of this week's Federal Reserve rate meeting.

-Bunds rose in early trade after separate surveys showed private sector activity in France slowed unexpectedly in December, while growth in activity in China's vast factory sector slowed to a three-month low.
+Bunds had risen after separate surveys showed private sector activity in France slowed unexpectedly in December, while growth in activity in China's vast factory sector slowed to a three-month low.

-But similar surveys showing the euro zone's private sector ending the year on a high dented appetite for safe-haven debt, even though the data underlined the widening gap in performance between the euro zone's two largest economies.
+But similar surveys showing the euro zone's private sector ending the year on a high dented appetite for safe-haven debt, even though the data underlined the widening gap in performance between the bloc's two largest economies.

 Markit's preliminary composite Purchasing Managers' Index (PMI) for Germany, which tracks growth in the manufacturing and services sectors, stood at 55.2 in December, comfortably above the 50 mark that separates growth from expansion.

-Ten-year German yields, however, were well within this month's 1.70-1.89 percent range as investors played it safe before the Fed's Dec.
+German Bund futures were 1 tick higher at 140.26, with 10-year German yields steady at 1.83 percent.
+Yields were well within this month's 1.70-1.89 percent range as investors played it safe before the Federal Reserve's Dec.
 17-18 meeting.

-Even though the consensus is still for the Federal Reserve to begin scaling back asset purchases in March, a slew of upbeat U.S. data recently has increased speculation that tapering could come as soon as this week.
+Even though the consensus is still for the U.S. central bank to begin scaling back asset purchases in March, a slew of upbeat U.S. data recently has increased speculation that tapering could come as soon as this week.